 Other highlights are the Pearl Mosque and grand marble palaces.

-An evening sound and light show recreates the glory of Delhi’s history.
+An evening sound and light show recreate the glory of Delhi’s history.

 It was at the Red Fort that the British deposed the last Mughal ruler, Bahadur Shah Zafar, marking the end of the three-century-long Mughal rule.

 Many years later India’s first Prime Minister Pandit Jawaharlal Nehru announced India’s freedom from colonial rule at this very site.